quanyang/percy-docs/docs/clients/javascript/react-storybook.md

 ## GitHub integration

-Percy **automatically integrates with GitHub PRs**, so you can do visual reviews with each PR's code review.
+Percy **automatically integrates with GitHub pull requests**, so you can do visual reviews with each PR's code review.

 ![](https://cloud.githubusercontent.com/assets/75300/13929974/13750b2c-ef5a-11e5-9a87-3ad3b335cc0d.png)